patternfly/training-scenarios/react-charts/bar-chart/step5.md

 3) <strong>Add the `padding` property to that section:</strong>

-This increases padding to the bottom and left properties to accommodate the axis labels.
+In this case, give it the following values.
+More padding will be added to the bottom and left properties to accommodate the axis labels.

 <pre class="file" data-target="clipboard">
 padding={{